 Software engineers use tried and tested engineering principles to create software applications.
 You’ll need to understand the software development lifecycle to plan, analyze, design, implement, test, and maintain computer software.
 In this varied field, you could find yourself working in a range of different areas including smartphone apps, websites, video games, or business systems.

 You can expect a salary of around $123,250.
-This will depend on your specific role, experience, and the hiring company.
 Tech giants like IBM, Google, Microsoft, and Facebook are always on the look-out for talented software engineers.

 Online bootcamps are a great way to get your foot in the door.
 Our program teaches you fundamental skills in HTML and CSS.
 You’ll also learn both client-side and server-side programming languages.
 Sign-up for our software engineering course today.
 It’s available online and provides you with practical experience to help you land a well-paid developer job.